-442. PERSONALITY AND LEADERSHIP.
-The course is concerned with the phenomena that leadership and followership together comprise the gist of personality; furthermore, that certain behavior and personality traits possess special leadership value.
+442. SOCIOLOGY OF LEADERSHIP.
+The course is concerned with the phenomena that leadership and followership together comprise the gist of social interaction; furthermore, that certain behavior and personality traits possess special leadership value.
 The various areas of study concern: theories of leadership; social, mental, and executive leadership; and a further sequence-autocratic, paternalistic, and democratic leadership.
 Two credits; spring.